MinaProtocol/snark-challenge/docs/index.markdown

 ### Implementation challenges

-These challenges all build on the challenges of stage 1.
+These challenges all build on the algorithms in Stage 1.
 Stage 2 officially starts on June 3, but we will add information regarding these challenges as they are finalized in case you want to get a head start.

-The challenges are
+The challenges are:

-1. [Writing the fastest Groth16 SNARK prover](/snark-challenge/problem-07-groth16prove.html) on a machine with these [specs](https://github.com/CodaProtocol/snark-challenge/blob/master/descriptions/testing_platform.markdown)
+1. [Writing the fastest Groth16 SNARK prover](/snark-challenge/problem-07-groth16prove.html) on a machine with these [specs](https://github.com/CodaProtocol/snark-challenge/blob/master/descriptions/testing_platform.markdown).
-    The prizes here total $55,000.
+    * The prizes here total $55,000

 2. Writing the fastest in-browser implementation of the Groth16 SNARK verifier.
-    Acceptable submissions would compile to WebAssembly or JavaScript.
+    * Acceptable submissions will compile to WebAssembly or JavaScript
-    The fastest entry will receive $10,000.
+    * The fastest entry will win $10,000!

 3. Fastest Groth16 SNARK prover for CPU.

-4. The code golf prize: Shortest Groth16 prover.
+4. The code golf prize: shortest Groth16 prover.

 5. Most creative Groth16 prover.